-Eligible homebuyers can apply for a COE in several ways, by mail, online and through your lender.
+Eligible homebuyers can apply for a certificate of eligibility in several ways: by mail, online or through your lender.

 In general, VA loans tend to have lower rates than other mortgages such as conventional loans and FHA loans.
 Below, you can see how a VA loan differs from a conventional 30-year fixed mortgage.

 |VA Loan 30-Year Fixed Loan||Conventional 30-Year Fixed Loan|